- Ph.D., University of California, Irvine

 |Associate Professor of Practical Theology

-Dr. Richard H. Flashman is an Associate Professor at the Talbot School of Theology extension campus in Brooklyn, NY ( The Charles Feinberg Center for Messianic Jewish Studies).
-He also serves as the lead planter and pastor for one of the only English speaking Messianic congregations in Brooklyn, NY.
-Previous to that he served for over 27 years as the lead pastor for two Evangelical Free Churches in Connecticut, USA.
-During that time, he taught and trained pastors, church planters, and missionaries, at the Bible College level, in Russia, India, and Thailand.
+Dr. Richard H. Flashman is an Associate Professor at the Talbot School of Theology extension campus in Brooklyn, NY (The Charles Feinberg Center for Messianic Jewish Studies).
+He also serves as the lead planter and pastor for one of the only English-speaking Messianic congregations in Brooklyn.
+Prior to that, he served for over 27 years as the lead pastor for two Evangelical Free Churches in Connecticut.
+During that time, he taught and trained pastors, church planters, and missionaries at the Bible College level in Russia, India, and Thailand.

 Dr. Richard Freeman